A Page of Madness: Modern assessments

 Reception of A Page of Madness since its rediscovery has been mostly positive.
 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade A, calling it "a vibrant and unsettling work of great emotional power".
 Time Out, praised the film, writing "A Page of Madness remains one of the most radical and challenging Japanese movies ever seen here."
 Panos Kotzathanasis from Asian Movie Pulse.com called it "a masterpiece", praising the film's acting, music, and imagery.
 Jonathan Crow from Allmovie praised its "eerie, painted sets", lighting, and editing, calling it "a striking exploration of the nature of madness".
 Nottingham Culture's BBC preview of the film called it, "a balletic musing on our subconscious nightmares, examining dream states in a way that is both beautiful and highly disturbing."
 Jonathan Rosenbaum of The Chicago Reader praised the film's expressionist style, imagery, and depictions of madness as being "both startling and mesmerizing".

 It was included at number 50 in Slant Magazines "100 Best Horror Movies of All Time", citing the film's visuals and atmosphere as "lingering long after the film ends".
+The British Film Institute listed A Page of Madness as the best Japanese film of 1926, praising its "stunning visuals comprising a magnificent mixture of different modes and influences".